HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 When to Use CONCAT Function?

-• Appending or prefixing strings for data transformations
+• Appending or prefixing strings for data transformations or standardization.

-• Cleansing text strings into proper formats
+• Cleansing text strings into proper formats.

 An important alternative to understand is CONCAT_WS which stands for Concatenate With Separator.
 The _ws version allows explicitly defining a separator string between the concatenated values.